YemenOpenSource/backup-tables/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on recent changes.

 ## Contributing

 If you have any ideas or suggestions to improve it or fix bugs, your contribution is welcome.

 I encourage you to look at [todos](./todos.md) which are the most important features that need to be added.

 If you have something different, submit an issue first to discuss or report a bug, then do a pull request.

 ## Security Vulnerabilities